senner007/jumbleScramblePluginPointer/readme.txt

 + Add containment option to specify containment for the draggable elements.
 + Click items to delete (for showcasing)
 + working example where text is retrieved from json file with option to save
-+ allow cutOff and dropLimit to be set after init
 + Add callbacks to init, relayout, add, remove, drop (before and after animate)
 + relayout is duplicating code from init - FIX ME!
 + add boolean to cutOffEnd method which prevents the function from running if the cut-off element(s) will make adjacent container fire its cutoffEnd method and thereby creating an infinite loop.